What developmental biology tells us

 At the second week of embryonic development, the human zygote has developed into a two-layered embryonic disc contained between the blastocyst cavity (which will become the yolk sac) and the amniotic cavity.
 The ventral (forward) layer against the blastocyst cavity is the hypoblast.
 The dorsal layer against the amniotic cavity is the epiblast.

 At the third week, gastrulation takes place, converting the embryo from a two-dimensional disc into a complex three-dimensional structure formed of three germ layers.
-An indentation called the primitive streak forms along the dorsal surface of the epiblast.
-Growth factors produced by cells at the caudal end of the streak bring about cell multiplication.
+An indentation called the primitive streak forms along the dorsal (toward the back) surface of the epiblast.
+Growth factors produced by cells at the caudal (toward the posterior) end of the streak bring about cell multiplication.
 New cells migrate to the surface of the epiblast where they are specified as one of two new types, then migrate through the streak and form two new cell layers called germ layers.

 - One layer, called the endoderm, pushes aside the hypoblast and comes to lie against the yolk sac.
 The endoderm will form the epithelial lining of the internal organs, among other things.

 - A middle layer called the mesoderm is formed next to that.
 It will form the skeleton, muscles and connective tissues.

 - The remaining epiblast cells become the third germ layer, the ectoderm.
 It will form the integumentary (skin) and nervous systems.

 In chordates (such as us), as the neural streak shortens and disappears, it leaves behind a rod-like structure called the notochord.
 The notochord will later become the nucleus pulposus, the viscous inner core of the inter-vertebral discs that can cause such excruciating back pain when they function badly.